Environmental management plan

 Silhouette of wildlife in the street, Electriona Hydroelectric Plant.

-- 1718 Silhouettes of birds approximately placed in windows in generation plants and plants.
+- 1718 Silhouettes of birds approximately placed in windows in generation plants and campuses.

 The objective of this program is to make environmentally responsible acquisitions and purchases.